denis-mironov/property_service/README.md

 # Property service
-Ruby on Rails app with one endpoint, that return properties list within 5 km from given coordinates.
+Ruby on Rails app with one endpoint, that returns properties list within 5 km from given coordinates.
 Using:
  - Ruby version - 3.0.2
  - Rails version - 6.1.4